Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Yoke of the Waters {#birth-yoke-of-the-waters}
-The character’s body requires constant contact with water to function properly, binding their survival to its presence.
+The character's body requires constant contact with water to function properly, binding their survival to its presence.
 **Effect:** Each day after the first without significant skin contact with water imposes a **–1 penalty to Constitution**, worsening daily until death if deprivation continues.
 In exchange, while properly hydrated, the character gains **+1 Fortune**.

 ---

 ### Impervious {#birth-impervious}
-The character’s body partially absorbs hostile energies, dulling their impact.
+The character's body partially absorbs hostile energies, dulling their impact.
 **Effect:** The character gains minor resistance to all energy types, reducing such damage by **25%**.

 ---

 ### Forgettable Presence {#birth-forgettable-presence}
 When nothing about the character stands out, their presence slips easily from memory.
-**Effect:** If the character’s appearance and behavior are unremarkable, witnesses cannot recall their presence afterward.
+**Effect:** If the character's appearance and behavior are unremarkable, witnesses cannot recall their presence afterward.
 In combat, the character may halve their menace if they choose to activate this effect.

 ---